Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 Think of PT-141 as working like a dimmer switch for sexual motivation in the brain's control center.
 When administered, the peptide crosses the blood-brain barrier and binds to melanocortin receptors, triggering a cascade of neurochemical events that enhance sexual desire, arousal, and genital sensitivity.
 This central nervous system activation occurs independently of physical stimulation or psychological factors.

 In contrast, PDE5 inhibitors like Viagra (sildenafil) and Cialis (tadalafil) work peripherally by blocking the phosphodiesterase type 5 enzyme in blood vessel walls.
 This enzyme normally breaks down cyclic GMP, a molecule that causes smooth muscle relaxation and increased blood flow to genital tissues.
-By inhibiting PDE5, these medications allow cGMP levels to remain elevated, promoting sustained vasodilation and improved erectile function.
+By inhibiting PDE5, these medications allow cGMP levels to remain increased, promoting sustained vasodilation and improved erectile function.

 The fundamental difference lies in the site of action: PT-141 modulates sexual desire at the neurological level, while PDE5 inhibitors address the mechanical aspects of sexual function through improved circulation.
 This explains why PT-141 can be effective in patients who don't respond to traditional ED medications, particularly those whose sexual dysfunction stems from decreased libido rather than vascular problems.